powerline/powerline/docs/source/troubleshooting/osx.rst

 --------------------------------

-* The arrows may have the wrong colors if you have changed the “minimum contrast” slider in the color tab of your OS X settings.
+* The arrows may have the wrong colors if you have changed the “minimum contrast“ slider in the color tab of your OS X settings.
-* If you're using transparency, check "Keep background colors opaque"
+* If you're using transparency, check “Keep background colors opaque“.

 Statusline is getting wrapped to the next line in iTerm2
 --------------------------------------------------------